What if my child has a nut allergy?

 Consider a 504 Plan

 This is optional and up to each family to determine appropriateness.
 Parents have the right to request a special accommodation for their child for severe allergies.
 To do so, they will work in conjunction the counselor and administration.
 Contact the counselor or administration for additional information on this option.

 Send an allergen awareness letter

-Please edit as applicable to each individual student, family, and class setting.
-Please note the letter itself will not prevent exposure to food allergens; It remains the responsibility of the parent in conjunction with their student to educate themselves about their own allergies and acceptable foods.
+Please edit the below example letter as applicable to each individual student, family, and class setting.
+Please note the letter itself will not prevent exposure to food allergens; it remains the responsibility of the parent in conjunction with their student to educate themselves about their own allergies and acceptable foods.

 Dear xxxxx ,

 My child has a severe food allergy to xxxxx.
 I would greatly appreciate it if you could please instruct other children to not share food with classmates unless a teacher or other person with knowledge of the allergy gives approval to do so.